Temiby-Ethan/CACAO2025/README.md

 # CACAO2025

-A simulation of the cacao market for the PRONTO course.
+A simulation of the cacao market for the PRONTO course

-Temiby-Ethan